softwaresaved/distance-consultancy/develop/SetUpDevelopmentEnvironment.md

 * VMWare - an emulator - used as a convenient way to maintain a suite of testing machines.
 * Microsoft Access - edit Distance project and data files outwith Distance.
 * ESRI ArcGIS - view and edit ESRI shapefiles from geographic projects.

+---

+## Logical drives

+Windows XP (and possibly other OSs) have the facility to map a logical drive as a folder.
+This is useful as it means that C:\Application Development can actually be a separate drive, making de-fragmentation, backing up, etc useful.